 Most commercial construction projects must meet the parking standards outlined by the Americans with Disabilities Act (ADA).
-The standards generally represent minimum requirements and include guidelines for number of accessible parking spaces per parking lot size, dimensions of parking spaces, design of traffic aisles and curb access, and many other accessibility features.
+The standards generally represent minimum requirements and include guidelines for the number of accessible parking spaces per parking lot size, dimensions of parking spaces, the design of traffic aisles and curb access, and many other accessibility features.

 ADA Design Guidelines for Parking and Loading Zones